jerryxing007/romanconverter/README.md

 ## Dependencies

+### server
 1) @express is used as the server as it is simple and easy to use.
 2) @jest and @supertest are used for API testing.
+3) @winton is used as logging library as it provides multiple log levels, transport, and structured logging (logs can be found in the automatically generated app.log file).
+To further centralizing logs in cloud, Elasticsearch (https://www.elastic.co/webinars/introduction-elk-stack) is a good choice, and Grafana (https://grafana.com/) can be used for monitoring application metrics.

+### client-ui
-3) @adobe/react-spectrum is used as a component library as it is a powerful UI tool and super easy to use.
+1) @adobe/react-spectrum is used as a component library as it is a powerful UI tool and super easy to use.
-4) @jest and @testing-library are used for client testing.
+2) @jest and @testing-library are used for client testing.